C1PR14N055/motors_ai/README.md

 #### - Version 4.0:

-    - verified by apo authorized mechanic (like uber drivers, with stars rating)
+    - verified by app authorized mechanic (like uber drivers, with star ratings)